mgechev/injection-js/README.md

 # Dependency Injection

-Fork of the Angular's dependency injection.
-This library can be used outside the framework.
+Extraction of the Angular's Dependency Injection which allows you to use it outside of the framework.

 # How to use?